volvofixthis/markdown-cv/index.md

 ## About me

-Senior Backend Developer proficient in various technologies, including Golang, Python, databases, API gateways, and Kubernetes.
+Senior Backend Developer with extensive expertise in designing, developing,

-Skilled in designing, developing, deploying, and supporting complex distributed, optimized, high-load, fault-tolerant systems, with strong debugging abilities for solving complex distributed problems.
+and maintaining distributed, high-performance, reliable systems.

 Over 12 years of industry experience, including 7 years working with Python and 5 years with Golang.

-Free time is spent staying active—dancing occasionally, longboarding, and enjoying the company of interesting people.
+Free time is spent staying active — dancing occasionally, longboarding, and enjoying the company of interesting people.

 Passionate about DIY projects and always eager to learn something new every day.

 Walking with the dog is a favorite pastime.